adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.md

 COLL(A)-
 :   'glue'
-:   COLLA-GEN, the albuminoid substance of the white fibre of connective tissue, cartilage and bone; COLLO-oid, a gelatinous substance which does not readily diffuse through animal or vegetable membrane
+:   COLLA-GEN, the main structural protein found in animal connective tissue, yielding gelatin when boiled; COLLO-oid, a gelatinous substance which does not readily diffuse through animal or vegetable membrane

 EC-, (OEC-, OEK-), OIK-, OIC-
 :   'house'